 Group 5

 Justin Thomas vs. Lucas Bjerregaard.
 Thomas advanced to the Final Four at the final 12 months’ WGC-Match Play and is easy-favored to emerge from this institution.
-However, Bradley might be a hard fit up on Day three.
+However, Bradley might be a hard fit-up on Day Three.

 Group 6